godbout/alfred-workflow-workflow/README.md

 This is the most straightforward Workflow.
 It doesn't override anything so it follows all the conventions, and only defines what it specifically needs.

-1. The Workflow Class only needs to define the possible actions of the Workflow: https://github.com/godbout/alfred-ploi/blob/0.1.0/src/Workflow.php
+1. Your Workflow Class only needs to define the possible actions of the Workflow: https://github.com/godbout/alfred-ploi/blob/0.1.0/src/Workflow.php
-2. The `Entrance` Menu Class defines what should be shown to the Alfred user when they start the Workflow: https://github.com/godbout/alfred-ploi/blob/0.1.0/src/Menus/Entrance.php. `Entrance` is a convention for the first Menu of your Workflow (although you can name it whatever you want, but then you need to override the `currentMenu` method.
+2. Your `Entrance` Menu Class defines what should be shown to the Alfred user when they start the Workflow: https://github.com/godbout/alfred-ploi/blob/0.1.0/src/Menus/Entrance.php. `Entrance` is a convention for the first Menu of your Workflow (although you can name it whatever you want, but then you need to override the `currentMenu` method.
 See [Alfred Time](#case-3-alfred-time) below).
 All other Menus can be called whatever you want, as they will be defined as `args` of your Menu Items.
 3. The script called by Alfred only checks whether you're showing a Menu or calling an Action: https://github.com/godbout/alfred-ploi/blob/0.1.0/src/app.php

 That's it.
-Just pass the right `args` and `variables` according to the conventions and it just works.
+Just pass the right [`args` and `variables`](#args-and-variables) according to the conventions and it just works.

 Check the Alfred Ploi Workflow for the Workflow Skeleton: https://github.com/godbout/alfred-ploi/releases/tag/0.1.0